-During the year the following fees were paid or payable for services provided by the auditor, Baker Tilly Staples Roadway, of the parent entity and its subsidiaries, its related practices and non-related audit firms:
+Baker Tilly Staples Rodway is the auditor of the Parent entity and its subsidiaries.
+During the year the following fees were paid or payable for services provided by the auditor, Baker Tilly Staples Rodway, its related practices and non-related audit firms:

-2022 \$ 2021 \$
+2023 \$ 2022 \$

 Audit & other assurance services

-Audit 65,000 60,000
+Audit 70,000 65,000

-Solvency Return 10,700 10,000
+Solvency Return 11,000 10,700

-Total fees paid to auditors 75,700 70,000
+Total fees paid to auditors 81,000 75,700

-It is the Group's policy that, subject to the approval of the Ultimate Parent Company Board, the auditor can provide assurance and other audit-related services that, while outside the scope of the statutory audit, are consistent with the role of auditor.
+It is the Group's policy that, subject to the approval of the Ultimate Parent Company Board, the auditor can provide assurance and other auditrelated services that, while outside the scope of the statutory audit, are consistent with the role of auditor.